 Responsibility for regulation of the water sector is divided between the Danish Ministry of Energy, Utilities and Climate and the Ministry of Environment and Food of Denmark.

-Since 2015, the Ministry of Energy, Utilities and Climate has been responsible for the legislation regarding:
+Since 2015 the Danish Ministry of Climate, Energy and Utilities has been responsible for the legislation regarding:

 - Economic regulation and organisation of water supply companies.